-What are they and why should I care?
+What are short-cuts and why should I care?

 Companies need to know what these short-cuts are to rise above the noise and offer what their customer is looking for.
 In this age of dizzying buyer choice, customers employ a set of mental short cuts to cut through complexity and give them confidence that they’re making the right choice.